You are about to leave jnjmedtech.com. By clicking to continue, you will be taken to a web site governed by their own Legal and Privacy Policies.

 ‡ Based on a 5 year prospective, multi-center, single-arm study observing 100 patients who were implanted with LINX, bothersome heartburn was 89% at baseline and decreased to 11.9% at 5 years. (p<0.001)

-§ Based on a 5 year prospective, multi-center, single-arm study observing 100 patients who were implanted with LINX, regurgitation was 57% at baseline and decreased to 1.2% at 5 years. (p<0.001)
+§ Based on a 5 year prospective, multi-center, single-arm study observing 100 patients who were implanted with LINX, moderate to severe regurgitation was 57% at baseline and decreased to 1.2% at 5 years. (p<0.001)

 ¶ Based on a 5 year prospective, multi-center, single-arm study observing 100 patients who were implanted with LINX, symptoms of bloating/gas decreased from 52% at baseline to 8.3% at 5 years. (p<0.001)